 All of this of course assumed you hadn't been holding it backwards, which almost every user did on at least a weekly basis.
 Thanks to its uncompromising symmetry, one end of the remote was practically indistinguishable from the other in low light.
-Not only that, the Remote only came in black and had no backlighting to speak of, as though Apple had intentionally set out to make locating it in the dark some kind of twilight challenge.
+Not only that, the remote only came in black and had no backlighting to speak of, as though Apple had intentionally set out to make locating it in the dark an essential part of your weeknight entertainment.

 In a move that likely saddened no-one, Apple banished the Siri Remote to the annals of tech history in 2021 when it unveiled the latest Apple TV 4K and a much-improved, all-new Siri Remote with a new clickpad interface offering five-way navigation.